alagamai/Playwright-Locators-Demo/README.md

-# Test automation using Playwright + generate test code and locators using test generator vs code ext
-  and to run test in interactive mode
+# Test automation using Playwright + generate test code and locators using test generator + to run test in interactive mode (test runner)

 # Prerequisites